Pokemon-Manager/MudkiPC/README.md

 - *Mud*-*Kip*-*C*

 It does not matter, choose one or the other.

+# Consider Sponsoring ❤️
+I would love to continue working on this for the foreseeable future, however, I am currently in school and this project is a lot of work.
+Consider sponsoring me on GitHub so I can continue working on this project!
+If you can't, no worries, you can spread the word about this project instead.
+Thanks!

 ## Credits
 Copyright (c) © 2013–2023 Paul Hallett and PokéAPI contributors (https://github.com/PokeAPI/pokeapi#contributing).
 Pokémon and Pokémon character names are trademarks of Nintendo.